524130120/AutoOPT/source/UserGuide/auto_alg_design.md

 <br>

 The general process of automated design of metaheuristic optimizers can be abstracted into four parts, as shown in [Figure.
-1](#Fig1). first, the design space collects of candidate primitives or components for instantiating metaheuristic algorithms.
+1](#Fig1).
+First, the design space collects of candidate primitives or components for instantiating metaheuristic algorithms.
 It regulates what algorithms can be found in principle.
 Second, the design strategy provides a principle way to design algorithms by selecting and combining the primitives or components from the design space.
 Third, the performance evaluation strategy defines